dvsa/mes-journal-service/README.md

 ## Dependencies
-DVSA dependencies have been moved from npm to github so in order to install/update any private @DVSA packages you are required to have an entry in your global `~/.npmrc` file as as follows:
+DVSA dependencies have been moved from npm to github so in order to install/update any private @DVSA packages you are required to have an entry in your global `~/.npmrc` file as follows:
 ```shell
 //npm.pkg.github.com/:_authToken=<your auth token here>
 ```